turingschool/backend-curriculum-site/module4/lessons/professional_code_environments.markdown

 *   Where do we configure things in Rails?
 *   Where have we configured things in Node?

-## Some practice [WIP]

-Options:

-* Identify something from a past project that should be made into configuration
-* Identify things in your upcoming project that should be configuration instead of hard coded
-* Set up CI in an old/new project
-* Set up CD in an old/new project

 ## Some next level things to be aware of

-A couple more concepts you're liable to run into on the job or in job descriptions:
+Before we dive into some practice, here's a couple more concepts you're liable to run into on the job or in job descriptions, and how they relate:

-***Continous Deployment***
+***Continuous Deployment***

 The idea of deploying to production as often as you push code.
 Usually in tandem with CI, so you know your tests all pass before you deploy.
 There are tools out there to help with this.